 Natural predators, rather than the fishery catch, account for most herring mortality.
 The eight most abundant predatory fish off the West Coast of Vancouver Island consume approximately six times the average annual herring fisheries harvest.

 A combination of intense harvesting pressure and unfavorable ocean conditions may create a crash in herring stocks.
 An example of this occurred in the mid-1960s, when the abundance of all herring stocks in British Columbia underwent a drastic crash.
 Conservative management of the herring harvest lessens the combined effects of environmental factors and commercial fishing on herring abundance.
 This, in turn, enhances the long-term sustainability of the Pacific herring resource.

 Herring Spawn Video Survey

-Ocean Ecology has been using their benthic video camera technology to observe herring spawn deposition.
-This work is a part of a number of research projects funded by the Herring Conservation and Research Society (HCRS; see link) for the purpose of supporting the conservation and management of Canada's Pacific Herring resources and the sustainability of herring fisheries.
-In 2009, an experimental survey method for herring spawn was developed ("Big Bay Experimental Herring Video Survey").
+Ocean Ecology used their benthic video camera technology to observe herring spawn deposition.
+This work was a part of a number of research projects funded by the Herring Conservation and Research Society (HCRS; see link) for the purpose of supporting the conservation and management of Canada’s Pacific Herring resources and the sustainability of herring fisheries.
+In 2009, an experimental survey method for herring spawn was developed (“Big Bay Experimental Herring Video Survey“).
 A summary of the work was presented to HCRS at their September 23, 2009 meeting (see link).
-Further research was carried out in 2010, including trial studies using a high defintion drop video camera system ("2010 Experimental Herring Video Survey Final Report").
+Further research was carried out in 2010, including trial studies using a high defintion drop video camera system (“2010 Experimental Herring Video Survey Final Report“).